Dasharo/presentations/novacustom_flashing.md

 ---
 # Recovery

+After bricking the device there is need to perform the same action, as with brand new device.

+???
 TBD:
 In case there is problem, computer is bricked there is need to reflash using external programmer